Economic Research

 Both encourage market discipline.

-The formal identity of supervisory structures for traditionally different sectors of the financial services
+The formal identity of supervisory structures for traditionally different sectors of the financial servicesindustry makes it easier to secure cross-sectoral consistency in accordance with the precept

 of similar regulatory requirements for similar risk.